Workflow plugin is 1.0

 The plugin approaches the problem by defining a DSL for you to describe an execution of a job.
 Various convenient primitives are available, such as executing shell scripts, checking out the source code, obtaining an executor or a build workspace, etc. All sorts of classic existing plugins contribute their functionalities into this DSL, such as recording test results, fingerprints, or calling into other existing jobs.
 This allows you to leverage higher-level functionalities and report comprehension capability into a workflow.
 Similarly, you can leverage the ability of Groovy, the host language of workflow DSL, to define control flows, abstractions, and reuse.

-A key feature of a workflow execution is that it's suspendable.
-That is, while the workflow is running your script, you can shut down Jenkins or lose a connectivity to a slave.
+A key feature of a workflow execution is that it’s suspendable.
+That is, while the workflow is running your script, you can shut down Jenkins or lose a connectivity to a agent.
 When it comes back, Jenkins will still remember what it was doing, and your workflow script resumes execution as if it was never interrupted.
 A technique known as the "continuation-passing style" execution plays a key role in achieving this.

 I’m very happy to report that the workflow plugin is finally 1.0.
 This version runs on the latest 1.580-based LTS. and we created a docker image for you to play with too.
 There’s also a JUC presentation that explains this.
 We are working toward 1.0 release within this year, and in the meantime, the syntax is stable enough to allow you to start designing workflows today.